highcharts-for-python/highcharts-maps/docs/index.rst

 *********************************

 Odds are you are aware of
-`Highcharts Stock <https://www.highcharts.com/products/stock/>`__.
+`Highcharts Maps <https://www.highcharts.com/products/maps/>`__.
 If not, why not?
-It is the world's most popular, most powerful, category-defining JavaScript data visualization library for time-series data and - in particular - for stock price data.
+It is the world's most popular, most powerful, category-defining JavaScript data visualization library and - in particular - for map/GIS data.

-If you are building a web or mobile app/dashboard that will be visualizing time series or stock price data in some fashion, you should absolutely take a look at the Highcharts suite of solutions.
-Just take a look at some of their fantastic `Highcharts Stock demo visualizations <https://www.highcharts.com/demo/stock>`__.
+If you are building a web or mobile app/dashboard that will be visualizing data in a geographic context, you should absolutely take a look at the Highcharts suite of solutions.
+Just take a look at some of their fantastic `Highcharts Maps demo visualizations <https://www.highcharts.com/demo/maps>`__.

-Highcharts Stock is a JavaScript library, and is an extension of the `Highcharts JS <https://www.highcharts.com/products/highcharts/>`__ JavaScript library.
+Highcharts Maps is a JavaScript library, and is an extension of the `Highcharts JS <https://www.highcharts.com/products/highcharts/>`__ JavaScript library.
 It is written in JavaScript, and is specifically used to configure and render data visualizations in a web browser (or other JavaScript-executing, like mobile app)